San Francisco Crown & Bridge Procedures

 You may need multiple visits for your crown.
-During your first visit, Dr. Castaneda shapes your tooth.
-She might remove a small portion of the tooth to make room for the incoming crown during this appointment.
+During your first visit, our doctors shape your tooth. our doctors might remove a small portion of the tooth to make room for the incoming crown during this appointment.
 Doing so ensures that the crown fits comfortably and looks more natural.

-Because Dr. Castaneda is a skilled artist, she creates a hand-designed, custom-crafted picture of how your mouth will look and describes how she can match the crown to your other teeth.
-She can even use scanning technology as part of the design process to ensure a perfect fit.
+Because our doctors is a skilled artist, they create a hand-designed, custom-crafted picture of how your mouth will look and describes how they can match the crown to your other teeth.
+They can even use scanning technology as part of the design process to ensure a perfect fit.

-During your last visit, Dr. Castaneda places your permanent crown — which was created by her master ceramist in Beverly Hills — and buffs it for a perfect smile.
+During your last visit, our doctors place your permanent crown — which was created by their master ceramist in Beverly Hills — and buffs it for a perfect smile.